PAA-NCIC/PPoPP2017_artifact/Solver/Readme.md

 * Operand solver
     * R: Register I: Immediate C: constant[][] M: Memory P:Predicate

-Output of opcode solver for SM35 GPU:
+Output of opcode solver for SM35 GPU.
+The following 10 bits represents opcode encoding space of SM35 GPU, then opcode will be generated from these bits.

     [63,62,61,60,59,58,57,56,55,54, 1,0]

-Output of modifier solver for SM35 GPU(all the combinations modifier for each instructions):
+Partial output of modifier solver for SM35 GPU (all the modifier combinations for each instructions):

 	MOV modifier bits: [22]